Ethyl maltol

 Ethyl maltol is an organic compound that is a common flavourant in some confectioneries.
 It is related to the more common flavorant maltol by replacement of the methyl group by an ethyl group.
 It is a white solid with a sweet smell that can be described as caramelized sugar or as caramelized fruit.
 Ethyl maltol is often used in perfumery to create gourmand scents.
+Its aroma is described as "sweet, caramellic, jammy, strawberry, cotton candy, berry, sugar".
+It has been evaluated by JECFA and EFSA.
+It is widely used in foods, e-liquid, perfumes, cosmetics, and pharmaceuticals.
 Ethyl maltol was first used in Mugler's Angel perfume in 1992.

 The conjugate base derived from ethylmaltol, again like maltol, has a high affinity for iron, forming a red coordination complex.
 In such compounds, the heterocycle is a bidentate ligand.